BuddyForms/BuddyForms-Members/readme.txt

 5. **Backend Overview** - The backend overview of your existing forms.

 == Changelog ==

+= 1.1.7 =
+Fixed an issue with the dependencies management.
+If pro was activated it still ask for the free version.
+Fixed now with a new default BUDDYFORMS_PRO_VERSION in the core to check if the pro is active.

 = 1.1.6 =
 Remove profiles_visible settings.